joekreu/basic_pcp/README.md

 Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this project.

+The software does not contain _evaluators_ of the parsed expressions.

 ## 2. Prerequisites

-Use Python 3.8 or higher.
-The Python interpreter is enough for the actual parsers.
-The `bash` shell is required for a test script
+The Python interpreter (Python 3.8 or higher) is enough for the actual parsers.
+The `bash` shell is required for a test script.

 ## 3. Overview on the parsers